Use this checklist to help ensure a smooth transition from active employment to retiree status:

 ___ Medicare Enrollment, Pre-65: Reminder if the retiree and/or the spouse are not yet 65, both need to enroll in Medicare Parts A and B upon each attaining age 65.

 ___ Medicare Enrollment, 65+: If the retiree, and/or spouse, and/or dependents are age 65 or over, or Medicare-eligible, contact the Social Security Administration (SSA), approximately 90 days prior to the retirement date, (800) 772-1213 to enroll in Medicare Parts A and B effective the first of the month of the retirement date.
+The Benefits Team will provide the retiree with CMS Form L564 which may be required by SSA to enroll in Medicare.

 ___ Social Security Benefits: If the retiree and/or the spouse are at least 62 years old, contact the SSA at (800) 772-1213 to discuss options and the rules regarding an early retirement benefit.
 This is a permanently reduced benefit for those electing benefits prior to reaching the full retirement age according to the SSA.